matomo-org/developer-documentation/docs/3.x/generated/Piwik/IP.md

 <a name="getIpFromHeader" id="getIpFromHeader"></a>
 ### `getIpFromHeader()`

-Returns the most accurate IP address availble for the current user, in IPv4 format.
+Returns the most accurate IP address available for the current user, in IPv4 format.

 This could be the proxy client's IP address.